jst-build/jst/doc/concepts/service-target-cache.md

    description, both, from `git tree` repositories, as well as from archives.

-In this way, `just-mr` can be used to fill the CAS from one central point with all the information the clients need to treat all content-fixed roots as absent.
+In this way, `jst` can be used to fill the CAS from one central point with all the information the clients need to treat all content-fixed roots as absent.

 ### Target-level cache writing in the presence of some targets served

-When building, `just` normally does not create an entry for target-level cache hit received from `just serve`.
-However, it might happen that `just` has to analyse an eligible `export` target locally, as the `just serve` instance cannot provide it, and during that analysis `export` targets provided by `just serve` are encountered.
+When building, `jst_backend` normally does not create an entry for target-level cache hit received from `just serve`.
+However, it might happen that `jst_backend` has to analyse an eligible `export` target locally, as the `just serve` instance cannot provide it, and during that analysis `export` targets provided by `just serve` are encountered.
 In this case, the writing of the export targets depending